richard17a/atmosentry/README.md

 ## How to use atmosentry

-The [examples/](./examples/) sub-directory contains several ipython notebooks to demonstrate the basic functionality of atmosentry.
+The [examples/](./examples/) sub-directory contains several ipython notebooks that demonstrate the basic functionality of atmosentry.

+## Model description

+atmosentry includes specific semi-analytical prescriptions for the ablation, deformation, and fragmentation of comets as they travel through the atmosphere.

+### mass ablation

+mass loss due to ablation is described by the classical Bronshten 1983 par